 If a contractor needs to move the provision of pharmacy services from the existing pharmacy premises to new pharmacy premises, this is an excepted application, so involves a more detailed application form (regulation 29(1) of the NHS Regulations).
-NHSE&I may grant such an application for a period of time no longer than the emergency, which currently declared until 30th November 2020.
+NHSE&I may grant such an application for a period of time no longer than the emergency, which is currently declared until 31st March 2021 (following an extension).
 A reason for such an application might be, for example, co-location with a GP hot site treating COVID-19 patients, such that patients of the pharmacy are no longer able to access the pharmacy safely.

 Maintaining pharmacy services during the outbreak (the emergency regulations)

 Ensuring the continued provision of services in an area where there is a flexible temporary opening or closure during an emergency a closure

 If one or more contractor closes pharmacies temporarily in an area, there is the potential for patients and the public to lose reasonable access to a pharmacy.
 Therefore, it is suggested that contractors liaise with NHSE&I well in advance of seeking temporary flexible opening hours and temporary closures where reduced hours or closures could affect the overall provision of medicines and pharmacy services to patients and the public – i.e. that contractors give more than the 24 hours’ minimum notice where possible.
 This is to ensure that closures by a number of contractors do not result in all the pharmacies in one area closing at the same time.
 LPCs should also be able to assist in discussions with NHSE&I.

 See PSNC information on Maintaining pharmacy services during the outbreak.

 NHSE&I may also require community pharmacies to open